 You may choose to do a poetry unit that covers a wide variety of styles, poets, vocabulary, and themes.
 There is nothing wrong with this; sometimes you want that depth, and a multi-week poetry unit can be a magnificent thing.
 That being said, sometimes we need something that can fill a week or a day or even just twenty minutes or something that can be used to address a theme from another work we are teaching in a different manner.
 Poetry can do this.

 Every time you teach a poem, you don’t have to teach it in-depth.
-Having student read and react to poetry on a regular basis can be a valuable exercise, intertextual themes and discussion can be invaluable teaching tools, and no matter how you go about teaching it, it is impossible to teach a short story in twenty minutes or a novel in the two days before vacation.
+Having students read and react to poetry on a regular basis can be a valuable exercise, intertextual themes, and discussion can be invaluable teaching tools, and no matter how you go about teaching it, it is impossible to teach a short story in twenty minutes or a novel in the two days before vacation.

 These are just a few of the many, many reasons that poetry is a wonderful thing.
 Encourage yourself to find ways to use it in your classroom as something you not only are required to teach but something that is an invaluable component of your curriculum.

 These 4 reasons to teach poetry are a great reminder of why we as teachers should strive to add more poetry to our units.
+Find ready-to-go middle school poetry units on Shopify CAD or Teachers Pay Teachers USD.

 Check out these ready-to-go middle school poetry units.